 Mechanism of Action

 Recent advances in cancer immunotherapy are providing new treatment options and better outcomes for people living with cancer.
-Immunotherapy treatments, such as immune checkpoint inhibitors, work by releasing the brakes on the immune system and allowing special immune cells, known as T cells, to produce a self-sustaining attack on a tumor.
-However, checkpoint inhibitors are generally only effective in hot tumors which contain T cells.
-Most people living with cancer have cold tumors, without T cells, and do not respond to this immunotherapy.
+Immunotherapy treatments, such as immune checkpoint inhibitors, have the potential to effectively release the brakes on the immune system and allow immune cells, known as T cells, to attack a tumor.
+However, checkpoint inhibitors are generally only effective in patients that already have an activated T cell response targeting their tumors.
+A majority of people living with cancer have tumors without T cells and do not respond to this immunotherapy.

 Making Immunotherapy Work Harder

 For decades, it has been known that certain immune cells called cytotoxic T lymphocytes (CTLs) can destroy cancer cells, yet they fail to play this key role in many patients suffering from cancer.
 Tumors produce “immune checkpoint proteins” that suppress the cancer fighting activity of CTLs.
 This discovery led to a new class of therapeutics called checkpoint inhibitors.
 While these therapies are a significant advance, they fail to work on many types of cancer.

 The efficacy of checkpoint inhibitors may be dramatically increased by combining them with an immune activator to stimulate T cells.
 Many different immune activators have been tested and the Toll-like receptor 9 (TLR9) agonist CpG-A oligonucleotides, like CMP-001, have been found to be the strongest at stimulating anti-tumor CTLs.
 The unique combination CMP-001 with checkpoint inhibitor therapy may result in increased clinical benefit and provide new treatment options for patients with cancer.